pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

 The full list of editables is presented in the special section: [Editables](../03_Documents/01_Editables/_index.md)

-## Add the product object to a document
+## Add the Product Object to a Document

 The last thing is to show the product in the body of the document you created.